tarun36rocker/License_Plate_Detection_Tracking-Computer_Vision-YOLOv4_Darknet-Pytesseract/README.md

 # License_Plate_Detection_Tracking-Computer_Vision-YOLO_Darknet-Pytesseract

-This project involves the detection of License plate of the vehicle using YOLOv4,Darknet and then tracking the plate and finally displaying the tracked plate number
+This project involves the detection of License plate of the vehicle using YOLOv4,Darknet and then tracking the plate and at the same time displaying the tracked plate number